ignaciocuello/flow/README.md

 ![](hidden.gif)

-- **Once you're finished you must hide away your cash ... and you're off to your next heist.**
+- **Once you're finished you must hide away your cash ... and you're off to your next heist.** :money_with_wings:

 ![](endscreen.gif)

-- **The only thing limitting your speed is yourself, go back to older levels and blaze through them with your improved skills.**
+- **The only thing limitting your speed is yourself, go back to older levels and blaze through them with your improved skills.** :clock1:

 ![](fast.gif)